 The Rockmite, from Small Wonder Labs, has been around a while, and combines a fairly simple and easy to build design with some very useful operating features.
 It is crystal controlled for one frequency, which is both a limitation and a design asset.
 You are limited to the one frequency, but by optimizing for that one frequency you get some very good receiver performance.
 There are simple ways to modify the kit to allow the crystals to be changed, and I may look into modifying later to do so.
 Initially, after consulting with a friend who may also be building one, I settled on a kit with 7030 KiloHertz crystals, which is the 40 Meter QRP calling frequency.

-The rockmite kit is just for the circuit board, with an accesory kit available with connectors, switches, and such.
+The Rockmite kit is just for the circuit board, with an accessory kit available with connectors, switches, and such.
 Mounting and enclosure are up to the builder.
 The basic Rockmite board will fit easily into an Altoids tin, but I wanted to include everything in one package.
 Of course, the next setp is to decide exactly what "everything" includes.
-At minimum for my project, that will be the transciever board, suitable batteries, and an antenna tuner to allow use of end-fed half-wave antennas.
-I plan to build the whole thing into a flavored instant coffee tin.
+At minimum for my project, that will be the transceiver board, suitable batteries, and an antenna tuner to allow use of end-fed half-wave antennas.
+I plan to build the whole thing into a flavoured instant coffee tin.
 I will update with more on the final installation as it progresses, but wanted to start this by detailing my experiences with construction of the Rockmite board.

-Small Wonder Labs is run by Dave Benson, K1SWL.
-He has several interesting kits and products for hams, and I look forward to trying out some more of them in the future.
-Several things drew me to the Rockmite, including a simple design, the time it has been on the market and the number sold, and the large online community of users, which has a large data base of constructin and operating tips, mods, etc. I subscribe to the Rockmite group on yahoo, and have researched a number of sites with information and examples.
-I will add a list of relevent links at the end of this page.
+Small Wonder Labs was run by Dave Benson, K1SWL.
+He had several interesting kits and products for hams, some of which have been sold or transferred to others when Mr. Benson retired.
+Several things drew me to the Rockmite, including a simple design, the time it has been on the market and the number sold, and the large online community of users, which has a large data base of construction and operating tips, mods, etc. I subscribe to the Rockmite group on yahoo, and have researched a number of sites with information and examples.
+I will add a list of relevant links at the end of this page.

 In spite of the small size, this little transciever has some pretty impressive features.
 An 8-pin PIC processor is used to control the T/R offset and provide an iambic keyer that will work with paddles, or a straight key.
 The reversable T/R offset is 700 hz, and provides a built-in sidetone, as a bit of the transmitted frequency is coupled back to the receiver.
 A crystal is used to provide the basic frequency for the oscillator, with a second crystal on the same frequency used to narrow the receiver front end.
 The single board provides a 500mW transmitter, a direct convertion reciever, and automatic full-QSK T/R switching.